7ombie/jsii/SCRAPS.md

 **IGNORE | THIS IS AN IDEAS-DOC WITH TODO LISTS AND API SKETCHES ETC | IT IS OUTDATED AND WRONG**

+Lark combines a very high-level, dynamically-typed dialect (optimized for productivity) with a very low-level, statically-typed dialect (optimized for performance and tight control over memory), in a single language.

+The high-level dialect is substantially higher-level than JavaScript (while retaining all of its important performance characteristics).
+The grammar and semantics are both less complicated, more consistent and more convenient.

+For example, in Lark, everything's an object, except `null` and `void` (which are the Lark spellings for `null` and `undefined`).
+The distinction between primitive types (like `number` and `string`) and OOP types (like `Number` and `String`) is an implementation detail.
+We think of primitive types like specialized functions: It's all done under the hood to improve performance.

+Lark replaces the `typeof` and `instanceof` operators with a single `is` operator that just works.
+For example, the expression `x is Array` equates to `Array.isArray(x)`, while `x is String` equates to `typeof x === "string" || x instanceof String`.
+You can even do stuff like `x is NaN`, which compiles to `Number.isNaN(x)`.

+Lark does have a `type` operator that returns the type of its only operand (like JavaScript's `typeof`), `type` is a suffix operator that compliments `is` by returning the constructor of its only operand.
+For
+example:

+    let numbers = [1, 2, 3, 4, 5]
+    put numbers is Array                        # true
+    put numbers type == Array                   # true

+There's also an `is not` operator that inverts the semantics of `is`, but doesn't introduce distinct semantics.
+For example, `x is not Array`

+The `put` operator just wraps `console.log` so it's easy to type.

+While prefix operators are normally restricted to only ever operating on a single operand, Lark has a form of Polish notation that allows you to supply any number of operands (as long as the number is greater than one).
+For example:

+    (put x, y, x)

+When a parenthesized expression contains a single operand, it just groups the expression (like every other formal language).
+However, when there's more than one operand, the compiler requires that the first operand is a prefix operation (at the top level), while the other one or more operands can be arbitrary expressions.
+All of the operands are passed to the operator, so the previous code would compile to this:

+    console.log(x, y, z);

+Note: Prefix operators are generally defined to operate on a single operand.
+However, Lark has a small set of prefix operators that are still able to operate on a single operand, but can also operate on more than one.
+For example, the `min` and `max` operators each operate on a single collection, except when they're used with Polish notation, where their operands form the collection they operate on:

+    put min numbers                             # 1
+    put max numbers                             # 5

+Naturally, the operand can be any arbitrary expression:

+    put min [2, 9, 3, 6, 8]                     # 2
+    put max [2, 9, 3, 6, 8]                     # 9

+Spreading the only operand also counts as more than one operand (no matter how many values the spread provides, if any):

+    put (min numbers...)                        # 1
+    put (max numbers...)                        # 5

+You cannot use the spread operator outside of a compound expression (so `put min numbers...` wouldn't even parse).

 Lark has two goals:

 + Design a nice, modern dialect of JavaScript that still looks, feels and acts like JavaScript.